bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 });
 ```

 Here we can see our IDL in action, as we're now using JavaScript to interact with our program's RPC endpoints.
 Interacting with an Anchor program generally requires two key building blocks: a **provider** and a **program**.
-The provider is an abstraction of our connection to Solana, while program is an abstraction that combines our provider, IDL, and program ID.
+Provider is an abstraction of our connection to Solana, while program is an abstraction that combines our provider, IDL, and program ID.
 In testing, Anchor provides convenient methods for us to create these variables based on our environment.

 ```javascript
 const provider = anchor.Provider.env()